Surgeries

 How is a ruptured Achilles tendon treated surgically?

 The type of surgery will depend on the location, the amount of damage to the tendon and whether it is an acute or chronic injury.
-The surgeon stitches the two ends of the torn tendon back together which can be done with one large incision (open surgery) or a few smaller incisions (percutaneous surgery).
+The surgeon stitches the two ends of the torn tendon back together which can be done with one large incision (open surgery) or many smaller incisions (percutaneous surgery).
 If the tendon is badly torn, a tendon transfer may be necessary.
 Talk to your doctor to determine the best surgical technique for your case.

 Immediately after surgery, you will be wearing a cast or splint to keep your foot and ankle immobilized as you heal.
 After your first postoperative visit, it may be switched to a boot.
 You will need a walking device (crutches, walker, knee walker, wheelchair, etc) to help you avoid putting weight on your foot.
 It’s a long rehabilitation process.
 A physiotherapist can help you strengthen your leg muscles and regain mobility in your ankle.
 The Physio team will also help you with balance exercises.
 Daily activities are usually resumed after 4-5 months.
-Patients usually can return to full activity in 8-12 months.
+In most cases, patients can return to full activity in 8-12 months.

 Ankle fracture (Broken ankle)